Zuehlke/software-engineering-corner/drafts/maui-test_pt1.md

 The method above shows how to mock the IFileSystem interface of .NET MAUI.
 It utilizes the Moq library and provides an in-memory stream via the assembly method GetManifestResourceStream.

 Now, let us test whether the method throws the correct exception.
-I introduced another mock for this.
+We introduced another mock for this.

 ``` C#
    public static Mock<IFileSystem> GetWronglyConfiguredFileSystemMock()